quii/learn-go-with-tests/mocking.md

 ## Mocking

 The tests still pass and the software works as intended but we have some problems:
 - Our tests take 4 seconds to run.
-Every forward thinking post about software development emphasises the importance of quick feedback loops. **Slow tests ruin developer productivity**.
+	- Every forward thinking post about software development emphasises the importance of quick feedback loops.
+	- **Slow tests ruin developer productivity**.
+	- Imagine if the requirements get more sophisticated warranting more tests.
+Are we happy with 4s added to the test run for every new test of `Countdown`?
 - We have not tested an important property of our function.

 We have a dependency on `Sleep`ing which we need to extract so we can then control it in our tests.